 The classes in which exhibitors can compete are vegetables, flowers, handicrafts, photography, preserves, cookery, wines, fruit, floral art and junior classes.

 This Society has reached many milestones, which have been celebrated in style.
-To mention a few; the Golden Jubilee and Diamond Jubilee with celebrity guest Rene Wyndham in attendance, from, as it was then Westward Television, accompanied by the famous Gus Honeybun, the hopping, winking bunny rabbit, which brought joy to hundreds of children.
-Our 70th Anniversary Exhibition was coupled with the rejoicing of The Golden Jubilee of Her Majesty The Queen and marked the passing of Her Late Majesty The Queen Mother..
+To mention a few; the Golden Jubilee, Diamond Jubilee and Platinum Jubilee of Her late Majesty Queen Elizabet II with celebrity guests such as Rene Wyndham, Carole Madge, Alison Johns and the famous Gus Honeybun, the hopping, winking bunny rabbit, which brought joy to hundreds of children.
+Our 70th Anniversary Exhibition was coupled with the rejoicing of The Golden Jubilee of Her late Majesty The Queen and marked the passing of Her Late Majesty Queen Elizabeth The Queen Mother.

-Finally our last celebration was the 75th Anniversary, when the committee elected Secretary and Treasurer Keith Steer as its President.
-A celebratory luncheon was held in a marquee on the village playing fields but was also overshadowed by the theft, on the day, of the floats and prizemoney.
+At the 75th Anniversary the committee elected its Secretary and Treasurer Keith Steer as its President.
+A celebratory luncheon was held in a marquee on the village playing fields but was also overshadowed by the theft, on the day, of all the floats and prizemoney.

-Finally we hope you enjoy our 77th Annual Autumn Exhibition on 12th September and if you require any further details please contact the Secretary at Fairwinds, 2 Collaton Road, Malborough, Kingsbridge, Devon, TQ7 3RJ - Telephone 561509
+Finally, we returned to showing in 2022 and held our 88th Annual Autumn Exhibition on 10th September and if you require any further details please contact the Secretary at: